Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB18', 'How Do I Ensure No Other Browser Windows Open')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB18.aspx">KB18</a> How Do I Ensure No Other Browser Windows Open

 When running a test you will often want to make sure there are no other browser windows open.
 This is commonly done either at the start or end of the test.
 This article describes how you do this.
+This article is obsolete.
+With Selenium-based connectors (default option since Rapise 7.3) opened browser windows are longer an issue.
+One may continue to use regular browsers.
+Rapise will use isolated browser profiles to run tests.

 ### <a onclick="return RegisterKbClick('KB19', 'How to successfully include and use common functions and objects')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB19.aspx">KB19</a> How to successfully include and use common functions and objects

 It is often useful to have a common set of code libraries and objects that can be reused amongst multiple tests.
 With Rapise this can be done by creating a common test and then including it into the other actual tests.
-This article describes the process
+This article describes the process.
+This article is obsolete.
+To get information on how to use common  functions and objects across test cases please refer to Frameworks (recommended, requires Rapise 8.0+) or Legacy Frameworks (requires Rapise 7.0+) topics.

 ### <a onclick="return RegisterKbClick('KB17', 'Running a Rapise script from the command-line on a 64-bit machine')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB17.aspx">KB17</a> Running a Rapise script from the command-line on a 64-bit machine